 - If you have had any recent nose surgery, injury, ulcers, or sores, talk with your doctor.

 - Avoid alcohol or other drugs and natural products that slow your actions.

-- This medicine may cause harm if swallowed.
-If Astepro is swallowed, call a doctor or poison control center right away.
+- If Astepro (azelastine (nasal)) is taken by mouth, get medical help or call a poison control center right away.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 How is this medicine (Astepro) best taken?